Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 How the Photography Scavenger Hunt Works

 When you go out on a photo walk with your scavenger hunt list, the idea is not to finish it as quickly as possible.
 It’s not a competition.
-It’s a creative exercise, and those require time.
+It’s a creative exercise, and it requires time.

 So you’ll see things on my included list like “natural frame.”
 Don’t just take a picture of four branches that form a square and call it a natural frame.
 Put something in the frame.
 Include some other concepts within the frame, like symmetry or patterns.
 Be creative with it.